11 July 2018

 Introducing David Bacon: our new SHEQ Manager

 In September of last year we welcomed David Bacon to our team as our new SHEQ Manager and he’s already made a big impact in those nine months.
-Appointed to oversee our Health & Safety strategy, many of our groundworkers will be familiar with David from his recent site inspections.
+Appointed to oversee our Health and Safety strategy, many of our groundworkers will be familiar with David from his recent site inspections.
 Most of you will have already have met him but we think it’s about time we give David an official Mackoy introduction.

 So what better way to get to know the man spearheading our Health & Safety campaign than with a little quick fire Q&A?
 Over to you David…